 NB: The actual weather and local sea conditions in the last few years mean the chance of landing in the Tristan archipelago is currently less than 50%.
 Landings cannot even be attempted on Nightingale or Inaccessible until you have been ashore at the settlement first, due to local laws.

-Days 22-24: St. Helena has a good anchorage at Jamestown.
+Days 23-25: St. Helena has a good anchorage at Jamestown.
 This is another island with few birds owing to man’s activities.
 Just 11 land bird species breed here, nine of which have been introduced.
 The most important is the Wirebird, a small thin-legged plover breeding in fields in the centre of the island, where we will find them holding territories in the local pastures.
 White Terns nest all along the coast and in town in the trees.
 Red-billed Tropicbirds and noddies fly around our vessel at anchor, whilst Pantropical Spotted Dolphins can often be seen in the distance, occasionally leaping several metres into the air, hanging motionless for a few seconds and then spinning back into the water.
 The WildWings group normally also enjoy a cruise in a local boat for the dolphins and breeding seabirds with a chance of a Whale Shark too, as well as undertaking an optional full-day tour, including some of the Napoleon sites.
 Optional dinners ashore in local restaurants are highly recommended.
-For the 2018 voyage, you can now choose to disembark here.
-The island’s new airport opens in 2016.

 Days 25-26: At sea, the infamous ‘doldrums’, with more lazy balmy days.
 Cory’s Shearwaters and Sooty Terns should start to appear.
 We often encounter Sperm Whales on this leg.